SanDiegoCodeSchool/lti-node-example/README.md

 - Choose 'Always' Accept grades from the Tool

 4. After clicking `Save changes`, click the Menu icon for the Tool you just added and make note of the Tool Configuration Details
-- Add the Client ID from this information to the server.js file on the 3rd line of the object for `registerPlatform` for demo.moodle.net
+- Replace the Client ID from this information to the server.js file on line 58.
+Additionally, replace line 61 with your localtunnel URL + "/project/submit"

 5. Back in the Moodle sandbox, click `Dashboard` and click any of the demo courses.
 Use the Gear icon to `Turn editing on`.
 You will then be able to `Add an Activty or Resource` for an `External Tool`.
 Simply give it a name and select the Tool you added above from the drop down box for `Preconfigured tool`.
 Click `Save and return to course`.